gyulanemeth/bluefox.email/posts/transactional-triggered-campaign-or-automation-understanding-email-types.md

 The content of these emails may overlap.
 A product email can be sent as a campaign, a triggered email, or through an automation.
 A message caused by an event can be either transactional or triggered.
 An automation email is also triggered, but it uses an automation workflow to control when and how it is sent.

 The important thing is not what the email is called in general conversation.
 It is whether recipients can unsubscribe, what caused the email to be sent, and which BlueFox Email feature best fits your workflow.

+If you're building your list before sending your first campaign or triggered email, see our guide on [building a high-quality email list](/posts/how-to-build-a-high-quality-email-list-in-bluefox-email).